eureyuri/jsa-brandeis/README.md

 ## Note to self
 * Push to branch, merge, change to master and pull, push to heroku <br />
 * If there's a problem, force push: `git push -f heroku master`<br />
+* Pull from master before you start working!

 ## Instructions
 1. Clone this repo